 - A puree is usually cooked foods such as vegetables, fruits, or legumes (beans) that have been ground, pressed, blended or sieved to a creamy paste or liquid.

 Tip #2: MSG: Buyer Beware!

 Yes, we live in the information age, but we also live in an age of a lot of artificial foods and flavorings that cause health issues.
-Help your kids in the kitchen to be aware that everything found in a can or package or an ingredient needed in a recipe doesn’t mean it’s something that will build a healthy body.
-Foods today are loaded with sugar, salt, and artificial flavorings.
-And most are attached to a boatload of health problems.
+Help your kids in the kitchen to be aware that every ingredient found in a can or package doesn’t mean it’s something that will build a healthy body.
+Foods today are loaded with sugar, salt, and artificial flavorings that can cause health issues.

 For example monosodium glutamate (MSG)